 We will then travel across the snowy steppe to meet up with a second family, this time of eagle hunters, at their remote 'spring camp', before joining them on a late winter hunt.

-Join us as we discover a hidden corner of Bhutan, one that is little known, and little explored, even within the Land of the Thunder Dragon.
+Provisionally scheduled for February 2022, join us on a trip to discover a hidden corner of Bhutan, one that is little known, and little explored, even within the Land of the Thunder Dragon.
 Designed to coincide with two authentic Tibetan Buddhist festivals, these tantric festivities, involving various esoteric cham dances, will bookend a relaxed journey on foot through a seldom-visited region of age-old local villages, ancient monasteries, dramatically located dzong, and sacred pilgrimage sites framed by spectacular vistas of the Himalayas.

 In short then, a photographic treasure trove of culture, history and nature, which, fingers crossed, could also include sightings of the rare black-necked crane.

 Provisionally scheduled for August 2022, this is a rare chance to visit a remote ranger's lodge, tucked away deep in the wilds of Kamchatka.
 Guaranteed to be the only visitors, we will journey with expert local guides, on foot, and by boat, to explore the awe-inspiring surroundings; a vast, picturesque lake, surrounded by colourful tundra, and backed by perfectly conical volcanoes.